kanisha0809/aim-trainer/README.md

 Clone the repository to your local machine.
 Install the required dependencies using pip install -r requirements.txt.
 Run the game with python aim_trainer.py.
-Contributions:
-Contributions, feedback, and bug reports are welcome!
-Feel free to fork the repository, make changes, and submit pull requests.